AdBusterOfficial/Adbuster--WinApp/README.md

 ## Privacy
 Fully offline:
-- no cloud
-- no accounts
-- no telemetry
-- no data collection
-- no audio recording (audio is analyzed in real time and never stored)
+- all audio is processed locally in real time and never recorded, transmitted, or stored

 ---